Multiplicities of Jumping Numbers: Properties of the Rees coefficient

 \subsection{Relation to Hilbert-Samuel Multiplicity}

-In this section, we relate the Hilbert-Samuel multiplicity of the ring $A$ with respect to the ideal $\fa$ to the Rees Coefficients $\rho_{c}$ associated to the jumping numbers of $\fa$.
-Recall that the Hilbert-Samuel multiplicity of the ring $A$ with respect to $\fa$, $e_{\fa} (A)$ is defined to be the number
+In this section, we relate the Hilbert-Samuel multiplicity of the subscheme $Z$ at an irreducible component $Z_{1}$ to the Rees coefficients $\rho_{c}$ associated to the jumping numbers of $\fa$.
+We first recall the relevant definitions.

+Let $(A, \fm)$ be the local ring of $X$ at the generic point of $Z_{1}$ and $\fa$ be the ideal of $Z$ in $A$.
+Let $h$ denote the Krull dimension of $A$.
+The Hilbert-Samuel multiplicity of $(A, \fm)$ with respect to the $\fm-$primary ideal $\fa$, $e_{\fa} (A)$ is defined to be the number